-- 7.1 A child centred and coordinated approach around safeguarding. - 7.2 If a child is in immediate danger or at risk of harm, a referral will be made to Children's Services (through the Multi Agency Safeguarding Unit / Hub) and any member of staff can make this referral.
-A Designated or Deputy Designated Safeguarding Person should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Learnership Team or seek advice directly from Children's Services and then take appropriate action.
+- 7.1 A child centred and coordinated approach around safeguarding. - 7.2 If a child is in immediate danger or at risk of harm, a referral will be made to Children's Services (through the Multi Agency Safeguarding Unit / Hub), and any colleague can make this referral.
+A Designated or Deputy Designated Safeguarding Person should be available at all times, but in exceptional circumstances the colleague should speak to a member of the Senior Learnership Team or seek advice directly from Children's Services and then take appropriate action.
 The Designated Safeguarding Person should be made aware as soon as possible.
-Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns. - 7.3 All staff should have an awareness of safeguarding issues including all Low level concerns that must be reported onto Aspris electronic reporting System MIS.
+Colleagues, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Colleagues should not assume that someone else will report concerns. - 7.3 All colleagues should have an awareness of safeguarding issues including all Low-level concerns that must be reported onto Aspris electronic reporting System MIS.
 Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nude and semi-nude images and/or videos, can be signs that children are at risk.
-Other safeguarding issues all staff should be aware of include: - - 7.4 Child Sexual Exploitation (CSE)
+Other safeguarding issues all colleagues should be aware of include: - - 7.4 Child Sexual Exploitation (CSE)

 child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-Safeguarding Wales - CSE control, manipulate or deceive a child or young person under the age of 18.
-The victim may have been criminally exploited even if the activity appears consensual.
-Child criminal exploitation does not always involve physical contact; it can also occur through the use of technology.
-Child Criminal Exploitation (CCE) Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing.
-They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.
+Safeguarding Wales - CSE